BPHS - FREE ABATTOIR REPORTS

 BPEX regional support

-Helping producers come together and make the PHIP work in each locality, BPEX’s regional co-ordinators are available to assist with all aspects of the Project, with Kay and Louise representing northern counties, Patrick in the east of England, and Helen handling the south of England.
+Helping producers come together and make the PHIP work in each locality, BPEX’s regional co-ordinators are available to assist with all aspects of the Project.

 Their work includes advice prior to signing-up, through to helping local producers get in contact with each other and arranging cluster group meetings.
 They can also provide help and information on the tools available to producers signed-up to the scheme.